songgc/TF-recomm/README.md

 ```
 \sum_{u, i} |y_pred[u, i] - y_true[u, i]|^2 + \lambda(|embedding_user[u]|^2 + |embedding_item[i]|^2)
 ```
 The above can be directly written by Tensorflow DSL as the [operations](https://github.com/songgc/TF-recomm/blob/master/ops.py).
-[FTRL-Proximal](http://static.googleusercontent.com/media/research.google.com/en/us/pubs/archive/41159.pdf) is used for the optimizer.
+The Adam algorithm is used for the optimizer.
 The TF graph would be like
 ![](doc/graph_svd.png)

 #### Run